ToF-/bowling-score-lisp/src/strikes-and-spares.md

                                                       (score (cddr rolls))))
         (t (+ (car rolls) (score (cdr rolls))))))
 ```
-Here again, we can refactor.
+Here again, we can refactor: let's make the code clearer by creating helper functions.
 ```
 (defun any (x)
      (if (not (null x)) x 0))